___________________________Samuel Légitimus

 “Ma vie, je la joue d’oreille”…

-“My life, I play it by ear“…
+My life, I play it by ear“…

-“Attracted at a very young age by the world of the spectacle, he responds to announcements, participates in castings and picks up small roles and figurations in several feature films.
+“Attracted at a very young age by the world of the spectacle, he responds to announcements, participates in castings, and picks up small roles and figurations in several feature films.

-Major, he studies for a few years the law, then the theatrical theory at the new Sorbonne.
+Major, he studies for a few years the law, then theatrical theory at the new Sorbonne.
 At the same time, he co-hosts for two years the radio program Délires on Radio D’OM.

 He soon met a group of amazing artists, the Macmadedowns, with whom he wrote and directed a play, Jackpot, which parodies British comedies.
 The play will be premiered at the Berry-Zebra Theater in Paris.

 In 1989, he received the entrance examination for the first class of the Chaillot National Theater School under the “reign” of Jérôme Savary.
-He tackles classical theater and deepens his acting with Andrzej Seweryn, Nita Klein and Michel Lopez.
+He tackles classical theater and deepens his acting with Andrzej Seweryn, Nita Klein, and Michel Lopez.
 He will be Andrzej Seweryn’s assistant in the staging of William Shakespeare’s play Pieces d’amour perdues.
 His godmother is Annie Girardot.

-In 1992, he began work on his roots and (as a great-great-grandson of Hégésippe Jean Légitimus ) he became passionate about human rights and minorities.
+In 1992, he began work on his roots, and (as a great-great-grandson of Hégésippe Jean Légitimus ) he became passionate about human rights and minorities.

 In 1995, he co-wrote, staged, and performed Harry Bottleneck’s The Fabulous Life, a children’s musical show presenting the history of jazz, a commission of the Vésinet theater.

 In 1996, he stayed in Bastia and played in Thomas Brasch’s Femmes, Guerre et Comédie, directed by François Bergoin.
-He then goes on – and performs – for the “Premier Geste” festival at the Espace Kiron, after having translated it from English, The Midnight Hour or A Night in the Life of James Baldwin, play to a character of the Scottish author James Campbell.
+He then goes on – and performs – for the “Premier Geste” festival at the Espace Kiron, after having translated it from English, The Midnight Hour or A Night in the Life of James Baldwin, plays to a character of the Scottish author James Campbell.

 In January 1997, invited by the Afro-American community of Paris, he participated as a reciter to the tribute to Martin Luther King at the 4th International Gospel Festival in Paris at the Auditorium des Halles.